nla/httrack2warc/README.md

 only WARC resource records are produced.

 The `Transfer-Encoding` header is always stripped as the encoded bytes of the message are not recorded by HTTrack.

+### Redirects and error codes

+Currently without hts-ioinfo.txt and an entry in the cache zip (newer versions of HTTrack), non-200 status code responses are converted to resource records and the status code is lost.
+See issue #3.

 ### IP addresses and DNS records